niksudan/prettylight/README.md

 In order to draw lights you need to register light objects.
 You can do this with the function ``` lights_add( obj1, obj2, obj3, ... ) ```.
 Typical usage would be registering a light parent object using this.

-Call the light_set() script or each of the other five scripts individually to set up your light object.
+Call the ``` light_set() ``` script to set up your light object.
 Just make sure that all the properties are set, otherwise an error will be thrown.
+There are 5 additional functions you can use to customise certain features:

 - ``` light_set_alpha( value ) ``` - sets the light's alpha
 - ``` light_set_color( colour ) ``` - sets the light's colour
 - ``` light_set_scale( xscale, yscale ) ``` - sets the light's scale
 - ``` light_set_spite( sprite, index ) ``` - sets the light's sprite
 - ``` light_set_offset( xoffset, yoffset ) ``` - sets the light's x,y offset

-A master function called ``` light_set() ``` exists that can modify all potential properties.

 ### Ambient Lighting